Looking to redesign your kitchen but want to avoid a chunky countertop microwave?

-Overall Best Drawer Microwave
+Overall Best Microwave Drawer

 My top pick is Sharp’s new flagship model: SMD2480CS

-Not only have they improved on all previous designs to date, they also added a great new feature – a wave-open sensor.
+Not only have they improved on all previous designs to date, but they also added a great new feature – a wave-open sensor.

-The world’s first “micro…wave”
+The world’s first “micro…wave.”

 The sensor adds a spark of fun and lightness to the appliance.
 (That’s not a sentence I ever thought I’d write about a microwave.)

-They’ve taken lessons learned from designing their previous drawer microwaves, and improved on them.
+They’ve taken lessons learned from designing their previous drawer microwaves and improved on them.

 The controls get hidden when not in use.
 Talk about a sleek design.

 I’ll go into more detail in the reviews below.
-All-in-all this is the best looking, best value drawer microwave which has every bit of functionality you could ask for.
+All-in-all, this is the best looking, best value drawer microwave, which has every bit of functionality you could ask for.

-Best Drawer Microwave for the Money
+Best Microwave Drawer for the Money

 It was the drawer microwave for years until Sharp’s newer models came out.